cultome/logwise/README.md

 # Logwise
 Utility to automate information extraction from logs.

-Its common for me to be in front ofa console grep-ing log files to extract pices of information to feed another grep to get another piece of information, an so and so.
-This utility allows me to create commands to automate this work flows.
+Its common for me to be in front of a console grep-ing log files to extract pieces of information to feed another grep to get another piece of information, an so and so.
+This utility allows me to create commands to automate this workflow.

 ## Usage

 To automate a work flow, you create a ```NewFlow``` and add a pipeline-like of commands.
-Basically it dows 3 things:
+Basically it does 3 things:
   * Filter lines
   * Extract information from those lines
   * Convert the extracted information